Quick and Easy Pie Crust

 I created this recipe on a morning when I was craving a cozy quiche but didn’t have a crust ready to go.
 I wanted something simple, nourishing, and made with ingredients I always have on hand — nothing fussy, just real, wholesome food.
 This quick and easy pie crust came together so fast and turned out so perfectly buttery and flaky that I knew it would be a staple for so many recipes, from savory quiches to sweet pies and everything in between.

-• The texture is so flaky, tender, and buttery.
+• The texture is perfectly flaky, tender, and buttery—just how a good crust should be.

 Ingredients Breakdown